Big Air Trampoline Park Franchise FDD, Profits & Costs (2025)

 How many Big Air Trampoline Park locations are there?

 As of the latest data, Big Air Trampoline Park operates 20 locations across the United States, with a mix of company-owned and franchised parks.
-These locations include operational parks and several slated to open soon.
-The company continues to expand, offering opportunities for entrepreneurs to join their growing franchise network.

 What is the total investment required to open a Big Air Trampoline Park franchise?